CHAPTER THIRTY-THREE—LEADS

 Richard’s gaze fell.
 He glanced at Sesame’s activated webcam, wishing he knew what the ex-mouse was thinking.
 “Is it possible Lawrence disappeared after Larkspur to create Empetrum?”

-“It’s certainly something I wouldn’t put past him,” Eve said.
+“It’s something I wouldn’t put past him,” Eve said.
 “But the Larkspur thing got him blacklisted.
-No self-respecting biotech company would ever hire him after the public outrage that erupted, and his unethical project had every hallmark of being an exorbitantly expensive, multi-decade undertaking, with little promise of return.
-Even disreputable sponsors would see it as a colossal waste of time and resources.”
+Legally, he would have been barred from registering a new biotech company, and no existing one would hire him after the public outrage he caused.
+Not to mention, his unethical project had every hallmark of being an incredibly elusive undertaking, with little promise of return.
+Even disreputable sponsors would see it as a colossal waste of time and money.”

 The laptop piped up, “Richard, Eve?”